tu-team/2/doc/emotions/affective and appraisal aspects/appraisal_coping_high_level_emotions_aspects.md

 1. Inbound stimulus is appraised non-consciously (affective appraisal).
 1. Neuromodulation is triggered, it actually switches the emotional state of the system.
 System feels emotion.
 1. Conscious processes are triggered: stimulus cognition with stimulus deliberation, stimulus reflective thinking, stimulus cognition reflection, stimulus cognition self-reflection, stimulus cognition self-conscious reflection (cognitive appraisal).
-1. Parallel to conscious processes the instinctive behaviour could be triggered, it influences the environment.
+1. Parallel to conscious processes the instinctive behaviour could be triggered, it influencing the environment.
-1. Conscious processes described above triggers conscious behaviour and its turn it influences the environment again.
+1. Conscious processes described above triggers conscious behaviour and in its turn it influences the environment again.

 Neuromodulators influence in emotional processes was described in Lovheim article [cubeofemotions].
-We used Plutchik "wheel of emotions" as base psychological model of emotions [natureofemotions] and adopted his emotional feedback loops processes to fit cognitive architecture "model of six" of Marvin Minksy [emotionmachine].
+We used Plutchik "wheel of emotions" [nature of emotions] as base psychological model of emotions and adopted his emotional feedback loop processes to fit cognitive architecture "model of six" of Marvin Minsky [emotionmachine].
 We developed mapping of **neuromodulators impact over computational processes**:

  1. Generic:
    2. CPU power: noradrenaline